Targum -- A Multilingual New Testament Translation Corpus: Limitations

 \section{Limitations}

-We acknowledge several limitations in the current version of the \texttt{targum} corpus.
+We acknowledge several limitations in the current version of the \texttt{Targum} corpus.

 First, the corpus is necessarily constrained by the availability of digitized translations on public websites.
-This introduces a potential ``digitization bias,'', which means that the corpus reflects the history of translations that have been made digitally accessible, which may not perfectly align with the complete publication history.
+This introduces a potential ``digitization bias'': the corpus reflects the history of translations that have been made digitally accessible, which may not perfectly align with the complete publication history.
 For instance, German was initially considered for inclusion due to its rich translation tradition but was ultimately excluded because of the relative scarcity of online versions compared to the five languages that were selected.
-Therefore, the distribution of translations in \texttt{targum} should be understood as representative of the digital landscape, not the complete landscape.
+Therefore, the distribution of translations in \texttt{Targum} should be understood as representative of the digital landscape, not the complete landscape.

-Second, the manual annotation process has inherent limitations.
-Although our methodology is robust, the final classification is still subject to human error.
+Second, the manual normalization process has inherent limitations.
+Although our methodology is systematic, the final classification is still subject to human error.
 A key challenge arose when trying to pinpoint the exact revision year for certain translations.
 This difficulty was most pronounced not with historical texts, which often have well-documented print editions, but with modern, digital-native translations distributed primarily online.
 Such versions can be revised multiple times per year without formal versioning, and their release history is often undocumented.
 In these cases, we made a best-effort judgment based on the available textual and contextual evidence (e.g., copyright dates on the webpage) to determine the edition.
+A complementary difficulty arises at the opposite end of the time axis: historical translations that have undergone modernized re-editions.
+For example, Wycliffe's Bible received a modernized-spelling edition for its 500th anniversary, and many other historical translations have been periodically revised over the centuries.
+In such cases the translation philosophy is historical while the orthography is contemporary, making it difficult to assign a single revision year that captures both dimensions.
+When the time span between the original and the revision is large the distinction is clear, but for translations with recurrent, incremental updates the boundary is less obvious.